hus0/sandbox/proposals/README.md

 ## Proposal #2 - remove rlx3-starter

 The RT cosmo application is managed directly by systemd as depicted in the figure below.
-The only difference is that daemonize is not used anymore.

 ![RT cosmo proposal #2 - components](2_rlx3-starter_component_proposal.png)